Pychnight/TshockRpgToolKit/README.md

 Newer versions of msbuild should download necessary packages, but if not, make sure you have nuget installed and on your path.
 Then run `nuget restore`.

-This will build debug binaries, with each plugin being output to Servers/tshock_4.3.24/ServerPlugins.
+This will build debug binaries, with each plugin being output to `Servers/tshock_4.3.24/ServerPlugins`.
 Note that you'll need to manually unzip tshock over this location, the build does not do it for you.
-Any sub project with the UseToolsFolder property set, will be output to the RpgTools directory, and not ServerPlugins.
+Any sub project with the `UseToolsFolder` property set, will be output to the RpgTools directory, and not ServerPlugins.

 You may override the path to the tshock folder by passing in an msbuild property, or via an environment variable.

-MSBuild Property
+Using an MSBuild Property:

 ```bash
 msbuild /p:RpgToolsServerPath="some/other/location"